Maurice Holmes (harness racer)

 Maurice Francis Tancred Holmes OBE (10 November 1908 – 7 July 1998), commonly known as Morrie Holmes, was a driver of standardbred racehorses in New Zealand.
 He was associated with many champions and was a leading driver of harness horses in New Zealand.
 His father Free Holmes was also a driving legend.

 Owing to his skill, Holmes was known as "the Maestro".
-As at 1998, he was the most successful reinsman in the history of trotting of New Zealand dating back to the 1860s.
+He was the most successful reinsman in the history of trotting of New Zealand.
 He drove 1666 winners and amassed $2,054,555 in stake money over 49 years.